-The beginning of the festive season is here and along with the arrival of goddess Durga, it is time to meet family, friends and make memories.
+The beginning of the festive season is here and along with the arrival of goddess Durga, it is time to meet family, and friends and make memories.
 The spirit of Navratri is at its peak, still wondering how to fast for nine days and keep yourself healthy?
-Avoid having fried and oil-laden foods, switch to healthier alternatives?
+Avoid having fried and oil-laden foods, and switch to healthier alternatives?
 HealthifyMe will help you to relish the healthy festival delicacies, without missing out on nutrition.
 So, let’s get started and learn about 10 Navratri Special Healthy Foods.

 10 Foods that you can have this Navratri